MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/manage-updates-baselines-microsoft-defender-antivirus.md

 > Keeping Microsoft Defender Antivirus up to date is critical to assure your devices have the latest technology and features needed to protect against new malware and attack techniques.
 > Make sure to update your antivirus protection even if Microsoft Defender Antivirus is running in [passive mode](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-antivirus-compatibility).
 >
-> To see the most current engine, platform, and signature date, visit the [Microsoft security encyclopedia](https://www.microsoft.com/security/encyclopedia/adlpackages.aspx?action=info).
+> To see the most current engine, platform, and signature date, visit the [Security intelligence updates for Microsoft Defender Antivirus and other Microsoft antimalware](https://www.microsoft.com/en-us/wdsi/defenderupdates).

 ## Security intelligence updates